accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 ### Q&A Snapshot
 *   **Q: What can I learn from this guide?**
     A: You can learn how to set up your own website on a home server using Nginx, including how to configure it for security (HTTPS) and make it accessible from the internet.
-*   **Q: Does it require advanced web development skills?**
-    A: No, the guide is designed to be step-by-step and even provides a sample responsive HTML template to get you started.
 *   **Q: Can I use this to host other services?**
     A: Yes, the guide includes an optional section on how to configure Nginx as a reverse proxy to run services like n8n alongside your website.
 *   **Q: What technologies does this guide cover?**
     A: This guide focuses on web server configuration using Nginx, along with basic HTML/CSS and securing the site with SSL certificates from Certbot.

-© 2024 Accaderi.
-All rights reserved.

 ---